itswadesh/vuefull-docs/codecanyon.md

 yo vuefull book
 </pre>

-Single line of code to generate production version which can be directly copied to the live or test server with minification
+Single line of code to generate production version which can be directly copied to the live/test server with minification
 <br/>
 <pre>
 yarn prod